absurdhero/bmud-py/README.md

 Run `world.save` to write the rooms to disk in a file named `world.json`.

+# Scripting

+Add game logic by attaching scripts to rooms with the `room.add-event` command.
+This command requires a room-id, event name, and a script. room-id may be set to `here`.

+Scripts are written in scheme and have access to symbols in the room and player's environment.
+If a script defines a new symbol, it is stored in the room's environment.

+### Events

+- enter-room (sets global `last-room`)

+  Return `#f` to prevent the player from entering the room

+- exit-room (sets global `next-room`)

+  Return `#f` to prevent the player from leaving the room

+- say-room (sets global `said`)

+- say-world (sets global `said`)

+Scripts may register other events and may trigger each other with the `dispatch-event` function.

+### Variables

+ - `room` - The room the script was called from
+ - `player-name` - The player's name

+### Functions

+- `say message` prints text to a player in the same room
+- `dispatch-event name` - calls another event script and keeps the current global environment

 # Networking

 This time, I'm starting development without any networking by supporting